-You will be taught using a range of techniques including workshops, short lectures, demonstrations, and by completing practical exercises on Computer.
+You will be taught using a range of techniques including workshops, short lectures, demonstrations, and by completing practical exercises.
 Computers are provided for each student with all the necessary software installed.
 Student preparation and homework outside class times is strongly encouraged.
 Notes will be provided.

 Should you wish to practice homework you will need to have access to your own Adobe® Creative Cloud licence for Photoshop, which is what will be used to teach this course.

 Are there any other costs?
 Is there anything I need to bring?